Sugar Ray: 14:59 (1999–2000)

-Their 1999 album 14:59 was the band's reply to suggestions that they were a one-hit wonder, with the title implying that their 15 minutes of fame were not quite up — their "fame clock" read 14:59.
+14:59, released in January 1999, was the band's reply to suggestions that they were a one-hit wonder, with the title implying that their 15 minutes of fame were not quite up — their "fame clock" read 14:59.

 "Every Morning", which was widely compared to "Fly", had similar success during the spring of 1999, reaching number 3 on the U.S. Billboard Hot 100 chart.
-When asked about the band's change of style to cash on their previous hit, bassist Murphy Karges said, "We never had any credibility.
+When asked about the band's change of style, bassist Murphy Karges said, "We never had any credibility.
 Nobody ever gave us any so how could we lose any?"

-Their follow-up single "Someday" also enjoyed extensive airplay later that year and reached number 7 in the U.S. The next follow-up single "Falls Apart" reached number 29 in early 2000.
+Their follow-up single "Someday" also enjoyed extensive airplay later that year and reached number 7 in the U.S. "Falls Apart" reached number 29 in early 2000.
 14:59 outsold its predecessor and was certified triple platinum.

-The band toured in support of the album, and were scheduled to perform at Woodstock '99 but McGrath fell ill and they had to cancel.
-After 14:59 in 2000, Sugar Ray teamed up with Tha Alkaholiks to contribute the track "Make Room" on the rap rock collaboration album, Loud Rocks, with other artists with a similar style such as Crazy Town and Incubus.
+The band toured in support of the album, and were scheduled to perform at Woodstock '99 but McGrath fell ill, with nodules on his throat, and they cancelled.

 In 2000, Sugar Ray did a cover version of John Cale and Brian Eno's song "Spinning Away" for the soundtrack to the film The Beach.

 Sugar Ray (2001–2002)

-Their 2001 self-titled album Sugar Ray produced another hit with "When It's Over", which, although it failed to achieve the same level of success as their previous singles, still reached number 13 in the U.S. Other singles such as "Answer the Phone", "Under the Sun" and "Words to Me" gained some popularity as well.
-Sugar Ray also made several movie appearances, including Scooby-Doo in 2002.
+Sugar Ray, released in June 2001, included "When It's Over", which reached number 13 in the U.S. "Answer the Phone" peaked at number 33 on the US Adult Pop Airplay chart and number 39 on the Mainstream Top 40 chart in late 2001.

+Due to the band's popularity, the band made a cameo appearance in Scooby-Doo in 2002.

-In the Pursuit of Leisure (2003–2005)
+In the Pursuit of Leisure and The Best of Sugar Ray (2003–2005)

-Sugar Ray's 2003 effort In the Pursuit of Leisure contains the band's cover of Joe Jackson's famous "Is She Really Going Out With Him?".
+In the Pursuit of Leisure, released in June 2003, contains the band's cover of Joe Jackson's "Is She Really Going Out With Him?".
 ProHoeZak guested live with the band in 2003 having appeared on "Mr. Bartender (It's So Easy)".

-In 2005, Sugar Ray released a greatest hits album, with three new songs, "Shot of Laughter", "Time After Time", and "Psychedelic Bee".
+In 2005, Sugar Ray released a greatest hits album, The Best of Sugar Ray, with three new songs, "Shot of Laughter", "Time After Time", and "Psychedelic Bee".